krishna7005/Heart-Disease-prediction-/README.md

-# Heart-Disease-prediction-Model - Logistic Regression
+# Estimation of Prediction for getting heart disease using Logistic Regression Model of Machine Learning